venksrid001/cowrie/project-requirement.md

 ### 3.9 Supporting information

-Their is no sypporting information for this project.
+Their is no supporting information for this project.

 ## 4. Verification